Skip to main content

 The ADA, GINA, and the “voluntary” Requirement

 The ADA prohibits employers from making disability-related inquiries or requiring medical examinations unless they are job-related and consistent with business necessity.
 An exception exists for “voluntary” employee health programs.
-Similarly, GINA prohibits discrimination based on and restricts employers from requesting or requiring such information, with a similar exception for voluntary wellness programs.
+Similarly, GINA prohibits discrimination based on genetic information and restricts employers from requesting or requiring such information, with a similar exception for voluntary wellness programs.

 Most health-contingent wellness programs, and even some participatory ones (like those requiring a Health Risk Assessment), involve disability-related inquiries and thus fall under the purview of the ADA and GINA.

 The central legal question becomes ∞ at what point does a financial incentive become so large that it renders a program coercive rather than “voluntary”?
 This is where the legal frameworks collide.
-While the ACA explicitly permits a 30% or 50% incentive, the EEOC has historically expressed concern that such a high financial stake could compel employees to disclose protected against their will, thus violating the ADA’s voluntary standard.
+While the ACA explicitly permits a 30% or 50% incentive, the EEOC has historically expressed concern that such a high financial stake could compel employees to disclose protected health information against their will, thus violating the ADA’s voluntary standard.

 How Have the Legal Interpretations Evolved?